 In order to reduce the potential impact of COVID-19 on the health and wellness of the Regis community, the Office of Graduate Student Advising will be offering all services remotely.
-Please email Joanne Cardolaccia for all questions and concerns.
+Please email Graduate Affairs for all questions and concerns.

-Each graduate student at Regis is assigned a faculty member, academic program director or track leader dedicated to addressing academic student needs and questions.
-In addition, the Director of Graduate Student Services and Advising, and the Director of Graduate Career Planning help students transition to the graduate student experience, and access the variety of resources available to them.
+Each graduate or professional student at Regis is assigned a faculty member, academic program director, or professional advisor dedicated to addressing academic student needs and questions.
+In addition, the Assistant Dean of Graduate Advising and Student Affairs, and the Director of Graduate Career Planning help students transition to the graduate and professional student experience, and access the variety of resources available to them.

 For questions about curriculum/specialty courses and/or program content, students should contact faculty members according to program of study.

-For questions about academic programs, policies and procedures, course registration and campus services, contact Joanne Cardolaccia, director of graduate student services and advising.
+For questions about academic programs, policies and procedures, course registration and campus services, contact the Graduate Affairs Department.

 For assistance with fine-tuning your resume to apply for field placement or a job, identifying your next career opportunity, interview preparation and career coaching, contact Kaitlynn Arvidson, director of graduate and professional career planning.